Guatemala Travel Tips

-El Mirador – El Mirador is perhaps the most undiscovered of the Mayan sites in Guatemala.
+Learn about the ruins at El Mirador – El Mirador is perhaps the most undiscovered of the Mayan sites in Guatemala.
 The majority of complexes lie in the depths of the jungle and so remain relatively inaccessible to many tourists.

-Volcán de Pacaya – Lying close to Guatemala City and Antigua, Pacaya National Park is a popular tourist attraction.
+Travel to Volcán de Pacaya – Lying close to Guatemala City and Antigua, Pacaya National Park is a popular tourist attraction.
 The volcano is still active and frequently erupts ash clouds over Antigua.
 The hike up is relatively easy, giving you lots of time to admire the view over the nearby city before you actually get the chance to peer in to the volcano’s cone.

-Semuc Champey – Semuc Champey is a natural monument in the Alta Verapaz region, consisting of a 1,000 foot long limestone bridge under which passes the Cahabòn River.
+Visit Semuc Champey – Semuc Champey is a natural monument in the Alta Verapaz region, consisting of a 1,000 foot long limestone bridge under which passes the Cahabòn River.
 Take a candlelit tour through the caves, go tubing down the Cahabòn, or swim in the turquoise pools along the bridge.
 The Kamba Caves (the one with the candlelit tour) are privately owned and can only be visited with a guide.
 Most tour guide outfitters have a daytrip which allows you you visit both Semuc Champey and the caves for about $20-30 USD.

-Quirigua – The archaeological site of Quirigua contains the largest stelae (standing stone slabs covered in drawings or carved in to shapes) ever discovered in the Mayan world.
+Explore Quirigua – The archaeological site of Quirigua contains the largest stelae (standing stone slabs covered in drawings or carved in to shapes) ever discovered in the Mayan world.
 Nine stelae are arranged around a central plaza, accompanied by altars carved into zoomorphic shapes.
 Although the stelae are unrestored, they are a magnificent sight; the largest of these, Stela E, is 25 feet tall.

-Flores – This tourist-friendly island is in the middle of Lake Peten Itza.
+Travel to Flores – This tourist-friendly island is in the middle of Lake Peten Itza.
 From here you can find bus rides offered to Tikal, which are some of the best preserved Mayan ruins in the world.
 Keep a look out for the howler monkeys while you explore the dense jungle here.

-Fabrics and textiles – Handcrafted traditional Mayan blouses and skirts, or huipiles and cortes, are specialty items here.
+Purchase fabrics and textiles – Handcrafted traditional Mayan blouses and skirts, or huipiles and cortes, are specialty items here.
 Keep a look out for those that aren’t entirely authentic.

-Volunteer – In Quetzaltenango, there are several nonprofit organizations.
+Spend time volunteering – In Quetzaltenango, there are several nonprofit organizations.
 Working on social projects in a new country is an awesome way to get to know the area and its people.
 Consider anything from teaching math to village children to aiding in the development of sustainable agriculture.

-Antigua Market – This busy, sprawling market is colorful and somewhat chaotic.
+Visit the Antigua Market – This busy, sprawling market is colorful and somewhat chaotic.
 It is open-air, and filled with everything from fruits and vegetables, to handmade crafts and poultry.
 This is where the locals go, so be prepared for a lot of noise and some dustiness.